 - 1. Demonstrates advanced communication skills. - 2.
-Exhibits critical-thinking skills professionally and in life. - 3.
-Demonstrates the use of advanced technologies.
+Exhibits critical-thinking skills professionally and in life.

+3. Demonstrates the use of advanced technologies.

-- 4. Demonstrates the specialty competencies of a master's prepared nurse. - a.
-NA: Manage aspects of the nursing organization that impact patients, families, populations, and the community. - b.
-FNP: Assume the role of the family nurse practitioner as a leader in the delivery of health in the primary care setting. - c.
-EDS: Assumes roles related to curriculum, instruction, and evaluation in nursing and health care. - 5.
-Contributes to the development of nursing knowledge and translates it into evidence-based practice. - 6.
-Ensures the delivery of safe, quality, and cost-effective nursing care that will affect patients, families, populations, and community. - 7.
-Functions as an effe4ctive member of the inter-professional team. - 8.
+4. Demonstrates the specialty competencies of a master's prepared nurse.

+a.
+FNP: Assume the role of the family nurse practitioner as a leader in the delivery of health in the primary care setting.

+5. Contributes to the development of nursing knowledge and translates it into evidence-based practice.

+6. Ensures the delivery of safe, quality, and cost-effective nursing care that will affect patients, families, populations, and community.

+- 7. Functions as an effective member of the inter-professional team. - 8.
 Assumes leadership roles that contribute to the delivery of nursing care.